Tamara Bleszynski

-Tamara Natalia Christina Mayawati Bleszynski (Tamara Natalia Christina Majawaty Błeszynska), also known as Tamara Bleszynski (/pl/) (born 25 December 1974) is an Indonesian actress, singer, and model.
+Tamara Natalia Christina Mayawati Bleszynski (Tamara Natalia Christina Majawaty Błeszyńska), also known as Tamara Bleszynski (/pl/) (born 25 December 1974) is an Indonesian actress, singer, and model.
 Tamara Bleszynski began her career in the soap opera Anakku Terlahir Kembali in RCTI in 1996.

 Early life

-Tamara Bleszynski was born on 25 December 1974 in Bandung, Indonesia to Zbigniew Błeszynski (d.
+Tamara Bleszynski was born on 25 December 1974 in Bandung, Indonesia to Zbigniew Błeszyński (d.
 28 November 2001), who was of Polish descent, and Farida Gasik, of Sunda descent.
-Her deceased brothers were Jurek (1956 - 2004) and Peter (1957 - 1997), her living brothers are Ryszard (b.
+Her deceased brothers were Jurek (1956–2004) and Peter (1957–1997), her living brothers are Ryszard (b.
 1964) and David, and her sister was Teresa Bleszynski.
 She completed her education in Indonesia and subsequently in Perth, Australia.
 She has been interested in acting most of her life.
 She took extracurricular drama classes in junior high school and continued acting in high school.
 She obtained a bachelor's degree of Business Management in St Brigid's College Australia, but continued to be interested in acting, so she joined the Theatre Institute.